yazicifatihcan/yazicifatihcan/README.md

 #### Projects
-- [You can check](https://github.com/yazicifatihcan/shellyControlApp) my app that I created for controlling all features of Shelly RGBW device through cloud. <a href="https://github.com/yazicifatihcan/shellyControlApp">
+- [You can check](https://github.com/yazicifatihcan/shellyControlApp) my app that I created for controlling all features of Shelly RGBW device through cloud.
 - [You can check](https://github.com/yazicifatihcan/responsivedesign) my app that I created for practicing the basics of E-Commerce app.
-Just do not look<br> so much, UI looks so terrible it might make you blind. <br> <a href="https://github.com/yazicifatihcan/responsivedesign">
+Just do not look so much, UI looks so terrible it might make you blind.